Elswick were motorcycles produced from 1903 to 1915, in Barton-on-Humber,

 On this stand are shown two motor cycles.
 Both machines are identical except for finish, though one is known as the Elswick and the other as the Torpedo.
 The Elswick is an extremely neat lightweight, fitted with a Precision 3 1/2 hp two-stroke engine, which has sump lubrication as described in the Beardsmore-Precision.
 The machine is quite simple and on strictly conventional lines.
 It is finished in the well-known Elswick shade of green and lined with gold and this has a particularily distinctive appearance.
 The engine chain is neatly encased, the cover also enclosing the outside flywheel.
 A Sturmey-Archer two-speed gear box with kick-starter is fitted and the machine has Brampton Biflex spring forks.

 There were plans to resume production after the end of the

 Great War, but these did not come to fruition.
+The Olympia Show report above is believed to refer to remaining stock being sold off.
 Elswick concentrated on making

 Elswick Cycles and Manufacturing Co of Barton-on-Humber, built rather attractive Trojan-powered moped scooters with fibreglass bodywork in the 1950s.